bibait/code-katas/BowlingGame/README.md

 I did the bowling game kata many times.
 The one I did in particular was from Jon Reid ([source](https://qualitycoding.org/swift-code-kata/#t-1601857680311)).

 I started off the usual route but had an idea and wanted to see if I can make it work.
 Initially I wanted each frame to have a reference to the next two frames so that it can calculate its score based on those frame's rolls.
-Just when I was going for it, another thought struck me that appeared way simpler to me.
+Just when I was going for it, another thought struck me - one that appeared way simpler to me.
 That was to use the observer pattern such that each `Frame` can decide whether or not to observe changes to `didRoll` and apply any bonuses (`spare` or `strike`).
 The result was a much simpler score calculation as each `Frame` keeps track of its own score.
 The only place I suppose that may not seem to obvious is the `roll` method in `BowlingGame`.

 ```swift
 public func roll(_ pins: Int) {